 At birth, the person receives a set of instincts that work well as long as the brain is not developed enough to take over control of survival.
 One of these instincts is the “diving reflex,” which is also found in seals and other animals living in the water.
-Here’s how it works: If a baby under the age of six months is dipped in water, it will reflexively hold its breath.
+Here’s how it works: if a baby under the age of six months is dipped in water, it will reflexively hold its breath.

 By the time the child is 3 years old, the number of these connections will be approximately 1,000 trillion, more than double the number in the adult.
-From about 11 years old the brain will start to get rid of extra connections, and learning ability will decline.
+From about 11 years old and beyond, the brain will start to get rid of extra connections, and the child’s learning ability will decline.

 3. Quantum intuition

-Our experience of the perception of the reality is a significant obstacle to understanding the rules of quantum mechanics that govern the behavior of elementary particles.
-For example, according to quantum mechanics, a particle such as a photon or electron is “neither here nor there”, and is present in both places at the same time and in between.
+Our experience of the perception of reality is a significant obstacle to understanding the rules of quantum mechanics that govern the behavior of elementary particles.
+For example, according to quantum mechanics, a particle such as a photon or an electron is “neither here nor there”, and is present in both places at the same time and in between.

 Infants are not yet accustomed to a particular perception of reality that allows them to intuitively understand quantum mechanics.
-At the age of 3 months children have no sense of “object permanence,” that is understanding that the object can only be in a certain place at a certain time.
+At the age of 3 months, children have no sense of “object permanence,” which describes the understanding that an object can only be in a certain place at a certain time.

-4. Sense of rhythm
+4. A sense of rhythm

 All children are born with an innate sense of rhythm.
-This was proven in 2009, with the help of the following experiment: 2 and 3-day-old babies listened to the rhythm of a drum with electrodes attached to the head.
+This was found in 2009, with the help of the following experiment: 2 and 3-day-old babies listened to the rhythm of a drum with electrodes attached to the head.
 In cases where the researchers intended to stray from the rhythm, the brain of infants showed a kind of “foreseeability” of the sound that followed.

 5. Being cute

 Yes, being cute and thereby inducing positive emotions in adults is also a kind of superpower that only small children have.
-Scientists believe that without it we would perceive children too pitiful, helpless, stupid and boring to be loved.
+Scientists believe that without it, we would perceive children too pitiful, helpless, stupid, and boring to be loved.